 Membership Director: John Georgakopoulos

-John Georgakopoulos is an environmental lawyer at Willms & Shier Environmental Lawyers LLP.
-John advises clients on environmental compliance issues, defends environmental prosecutions, and litigates environmental claims.
-He works with clients to find practical solutions to remediate and redevelop contaminated properties.
-John advises clients on the environmental aspects of real estate and business transactions to protect them from the liabilities and costs associated with contaminated lands.
-Prior to becoming a lawyer, John worked as a senior environmental scientist with the Ontario Ministry of the Environment.
-He has extensive experience with emissions inventories, estimation and reporting in Canada and the US.
-His B.Sc.
-(Hons.)
-(1997) and M.Sc.
-(1999) from the University of Toronto are focused in environmental science.
-John received his LL.B. from the University of Ottawa in 2007 and was called to the Bar of Ontario in 2008.
+John Georgakopoulos, LL.B., M.Sc., B.Sc.
+(Hons.), is an environmental lawyer and Partner at Willms & Shier Environmental Lawyers LLP.
+John advises clients on environmental compliance and due diligence, defends environmental prosecutions and orders, and litigates environmental claims.
+He advises clients on the environmental aspects of real estate and business transactions to protect them from the liabilities and costs associated with contaminated lands.
+Prior to becoming a lawyer, John was a senior environmental scientist with the Ontario Ministry of the Environment (MOE).
+He has extensive experience with air emissions inventories, estimation and reporting in Canada and the US.
+John was a recipient of MOE’s Emerald Award for superior quality service and environmental protection.
+He serves on the Board of Directors for the Hellenic Canadian Lawyers’ Association and the Air & Waste Management Association (Ontario Section).
+John received his LL.B. from the University of Ottawa, and his BSc.
+(Hons.) and M.Sc. from the University of Toronto focused in environmental science.
+He is Called to the Bar in both Ontario and Alberta.

 President: Nikiforos Iatrou